mpweihmuller/ijsra/issue-in-progress/Ellis/content/Ellis.md

 ![Plan of the Archaic Building at Poggio Civitate.](figures/Ellis03.jpg){#fig:Ellis03.jpg short-caption="Drawing by Renate Sponer Za for Winter, Symbols of Wealth and Power, 2009, Plan 9." width=80%}

 The acroteria were part of a decorative programme which encompassed the whole terracotta roof. **The** roof was also decorated with sculpted female heads, feline waterspouts, rosettes, and gorgon antefixes (Edlund-Gantz 1972: 203), as well as relief sculpted revetment plaques, bearing images of a banquet, a procession, an assembly, and a horse race (Rathje 1994: 95).
-Stylistic analyses suggest that all of the roof elements were conceived as one sculptural programme (Winter 2009: 159). **Fig.4** provides a guide to where these elements would have been situated on the roof.
+Stylistic analyses suggest that all of the roof elements were conceived as one sculptural programme [@Winter2009, 159]. **Fig.4** provides a guide to where these elements would have been situated on the roof.

 **Fig.4:** Generic roof with names of architectural elements.